ManApart/quest-command/readme.md

 Any time an activator adds a new triggered event, it needs to be added to the triggered event when statement

+Location positions are always relative to their parent.
+The parent is always (0,0,0).
+If a location is compared with a location outside the parent, the parent locations are compared.

 ## Planning and Ideas